cs1302uga/cs1302-minesweeper-alpha/README.md

 **If a seed file is not formatted correctly, then then the program should exit with exit `System.exit(1)` and the following message should be displayed:**
+After the program terminates, a user should be able to confirm the exit status of `1` using `echo $?`.

 ```
 Seedfile Format Error: Cannot create game with FILENAME, because it is not formatted correctly.